 - Rehearse a variety of attention getters while transitioning from one activity to the next.

-There are no hard and fast rules about how many days you should focus on explicitly introducing and/or reinforcing classroom rules with your students.
+There are no hard and fast rules about how many days should be focused on explicitly introducing and/or reinforcing classroom rules with students.

-Use as much time as you need unless your school states otherwise.
+Use as much time as needed unless administration states otherwise.

 3. Prepare Low-Maintenance, First-Day-of-School Morning Work.

 Make the morning packet easy enough so that learners can work independently with minimal teacher assistance.

 This allows you time to freely greet arriving new students and parents without too many distractions.

 Write a simple message on the board instructing them to put their backpacks away and begin working on the packet.

 4. Schedule the Organization of School Supplies.

 Schedule the collection and organization of school supplies as a whole class activity for the first day of school.

 If you have a significant number of students who didn’t bring in materials, brainstorm solutions for using school supplies as community property.

 5. Write Emergency Lesson Plans.

-Consider keeping emergency sub plans even if your school doesn’t require them.
+Consider keeping emergency sub plans even if the school doesn’t require them.
 The payoff is well worth it.

 6. Record School Events in Your School Planner for the Entire Year.

 This is one of the back to school teacher hacks that makes long-term planning efficient.